Valentina, mi amor especial: Production

 VIP 2000 TV and ZEE announced on 23 April 2024 that they would begin working on a co-production, adapted from Aapki Antara.
 This enabled ZEE to produce a telenovela in Mexico for the first time, with Mexican actors and high production values.
 ZEE Content After Valentina, the company will likely find new partners in Latin America to film local productions.
 Its cast includes talents from Mexico City and Guadalajara.
 The series is filmed entirely in the state of Jalisco, mainly in natural environments, including a ranch which serves as a central part of the story.

 Filming of the series began in Chiquilistlán in July 2024.
 It is also the first with Mauricio Novoa to be filmed in Mexico, as he had produced several telenovelas with Telemundo in the United States since 2017.

 Broadcast

 In November 2024, after the completion of the filming, the series was sold to TVN in Panama and Panamericana in Peru.

 The first channel to premiere the series was Bolivia's Red Uno on April 3, 2025.
 On May 6, 2025, it premiered on TC Televisión in Ecuador and on May 12, on Panamericana.
-As of May 2025, the series is yet to premiere in Mexico and Panama.
+On July 30, the series arrived to Televen in Venezuela, On february 25, 2026 the series arrived to TVN Panamá.
+As of November 2025, the series is yet to premiere in Mexico.